Recently released market study: Online Retailers in Asia-Pacific: Market Guide to 2016

-New Retailing market report from Canadean: "Online Retailers in Asia-Pacific: Market Guide to 2016"
+Recently published research from Canadean, "Online Retailers in Asia-Pacific: Market Guide to 2016", is now available at Fast Market Research

 The report provides data, analyses and opinion to help companies in the retail industry better understand the changes in their environment, seize opportunities and formulate crucial business strategies.